newjersey/navigator.business.nj.gov/content/src/licenses/petcare.md

 :::callout{ showHeader="true" headerText="What if I don’t renew my registration?" showIcon="false" calloutType="conditional" }

-Your CDS registration will be suspended.
+Your CDS registration will expire.

 :::